FFmpeg/FFV1/ffv1.md

 \* were development versions which may be incompatible with the stable variants.

-Meaning of micro_version for version 4 (note: at the time of writting of this specification, version 4 is not considered stable so the first stable version value is to be annonced in the future):
+Meaning of micro_version for version 4 (note: at the time of writing of this specification, version 4 is not considered stable so the first stable version value is to be announced in the future):

 |value   | micro_version           |
 |--------|-------------------------|